From the Mixed-Up Files of Mrs. Basil E. Frankweiler

 - What curricula assign From the Mixed-Up Files of Mrs. Basil E. Frankweiler?

-- From the Mixed-Up Files of Mrs. Basil E. Frankweiler appears on reading lists for Common Core State Standards (ELA).
+- From the Mixed-Up Files of Mrs. Basil E. Frankweiler appears on reading lists for Common Core State Standards (ELA), Newbery Medal, William Allen White Children's Book Award.
 Each assignment on this site links to its primary-source citation.

 Why this book is on this list